Waimamaku Beach

 Kauri Coast

-Waimamaku Beach, also Kaikai Beach, is a little-known but stunning Kauri Coast surf beach on the Tasman Sea, between Waipoua Forest and the Hokianga.
-The easiest way to get there is to take Waimamaku Beach Road from State Highway 12.
-After you reach the end of this metal road, as the tide goes out, you can easily walk for 10 minutes or so along the side of the lagoon and river mouth to the beach.
+To reach Waimamaku Beach, take Waimamaku Beach Road from State Highway 12.
+Follow this metal road to its end.
+As the tide recedes, you can walk for about 10 minutes along the side of the lagoon and river mouth to access the beach.

 10 images